 The AAUP shall have access to College data and information not specifically exempted by law, which it deems necessary to meet its collective bargaining responsibilities or to administer this Agreement.
-The College shall maintain the personnel files of bargaining unit members separate from those of other College employees, so that the AAUP Grievance Officer or designee may have personal access to them whenever the Human Resources Office is open.
+The College shall maintain the personnel files of bargaining unit members separate from those of other College employees, so that the AAUP Contract Compliance Officer or designee may have personal access to them whenever the Human Resources Office is open.

 - 1. The College shall make available such data and information as soon as is reasonably possible, but no later than fourteen (14) days after the AAUP's request. - 2.
 The College shall provide to the AAUP Membership Chair a copy of the Change-of-Status form for all newly-hired bargaining unit members, all withdrawals from the unit for any reason, and all changes in status of unit personnel. - 3.
-The College shall provide to the AAUP access to a copy of the agenda and the proceedings of the Board of Trustees in advance of meetings, excluding such information as is specifically exempted by law. - 4.
-The College President shall designate the individual responsible for providing the above-cited information.
+Electronic copies of the Board of Trustees agenda and meeting minutes shall be available in advance of meetings on the College Intranet site or in another easily accessible repository. - 4.
+The College President shall designate the individual responsible for receiving and responding to the above-cited information requests.